kinleyid/tempodisco/README.md

 ```

 ## Description
-What's unique about this package is the option to fit models that satisfy two desiderata (hence dd**Desid**Models) specified in the above-mentioned paper: that individuals should always prefer something over nothing (i.e., should never choose \$0 over \$100 later) and should always prefer sooner rather than later for equal reward values (i.e., should never choose \$100 later over \$100 now).
-As shown in the paper, this improves the performance of these models.
-You can also fit conventional models that don't satisfy these desiderata.
-By default, the package tests 7 candidate discount functions and identifies the one yielding the lowest AIC:
+This package tests 7 candidate discount functions and identifies the best fit to an individual's data (the one yielding the lowest AIC):

 | Name | Functional form |
 |------|-----------------|